dimitri-nicolo/calico/security/kubernetes-node-ports.md

 #### Create host endpoints with appropriate network policy

-In this example, we assume that you have already defined Calico host endpoints with network policy that is appropriate for the cluster.
+In this example, we assume that you have already defined {{site.prodname}} host endpoints with network policy that is appropriate for the cluster.
 (For example, you wouldn’t want a host endpoint with a “default deny all traffic to/from this host” network policy because that is counter to the goal of allowing/denying specific traffic.)
 For help, see [host endpoints]({{site.baseurl}}/reference/resources/hostendpoint).

 All of our previously-defined global network policies have a selector that makes them applicable to any endpoint with a **kubernetes-host label**; so we will include that label in our definitions.
 For example, for **eth0** on **node1**.